Goggwell/Goggwell/README.md

 - 🔭 I’m currently working on **building and deploying web apps to display in my personal portfolio.**

-- 🌱 I’m currently learning **the MERN stack, as well as Electron, and other frameworks.** Also planning on learning **MySQL** in the future.
+- 🌱 I’m currently learning **the MERN stack, as well as Electron, and other frameworks.** Also planning on learning **MySQL & TypeScript** in the future.

 - 💬 Ask me about **anything related to full stack development!
 I'm always learning, and it's always nice to have a conversation about it!**